microsoft/molecule-generation/README.md

 ## Workflow

-Working with MoLeR can be roughly divided into three stages:
+Working with MoLeR can be roughly divided into four stages:
 - *data preprocessing*, where a plain text list of SMILES strings is turned into `*.pkl` files containing descriptions of the molecular graphs and generation traces;
-- *training*, where MoLeR is trained on the preprocessed data until convergence; and
+- *training*, where MoLeR is trained on the preprocessed data until convergence;
-- *inference*, where one loads the model and performs batched encoding, decoding or sampling.
+- *inference*, where one loads the model and performs batched encoding, decoding or sampling; and (optionally)
+- *fine-tuning*, where a previously trained model is fine-tuned on new data.

 Additionally, you can visualise the decoding traces and internal action probabilities of the model, which can be useful for debugging.